 Kay Burningham, is a civil trial attorney with over 25 years experience in California and Utah, representing both corporate defendants and individual plaintiffs.
 She has vast experience in personal injury claims including wrongful death, brain injuries and all types of spinal injuries.
 She has specialized experience in cervical disc injuries, including the often attendant complications of upper extremity neuropathy, thoracic outlet syndrome, double crush syndrome with surgical complications in both motor vehicle and medical malpractice claims.
 She has litigated cases involving misrepresentation and fraud in the context of product liability warnings, health care disclosures, insurance coverage and employment and real-estate contracts.

 Ms. Burningham has tried a variety of civil cases in San Diego Superior Court.
 In the early nineties she served as a San Diego Superior Court judge pro tem/civil settlement officer and arbitrator where she assisted in the resolution of a variety of civil cases.
-Since returning to Utah, she has tried cases in Utah District Court and has successfully argued before the Utah Supreme Court: Daniels v.
+Since returning to Utah, she has tried cases in Utah District Court and received a unanimous verdict from the Utah Supreme Court on the issue of gross negligence and punitive damages in a therapeutic radiation injury case: Daniels v.
 Gamma West 2009 UT 66, 221 P.3d 256